godot-escoria/escoria-docs/getting_started/step_by_step/1_create_escoria_project.rst

 .. image:: img/create_project_ui_install.png
    :alt: View of the files to install.

-Open your project settings and switch to the **Addons** tab to enable the UI addon.
+Open your project settings and switch to the **Plugins** tab to enable the UI addon.

 .. image:: img/create_project_ui_enable.png